Spring Semester: Late January through Mid-May

 Academic Information and Prerequisites

 The program is intended for sophomores, juniors, and seniors at the consortium schools (please check with your social work program to see when it works best in your curriculum).
 Students from consortium schools are given priority in admissions, and the selection of students is made at each participating school.
 Students are accepted from other CSWE accredited institutions on a space-available basis.
-One previous college-level course in Spanish or its equivalent is required.
-This can be done in January in Mexico before starting the program, if necessary.
+No language pre-requisites.
 Students from non-participating schools should be social work majors and have completed an introductory social work course.

 The equivalent of four courses or 16 semester hours are offered on this program.